 Methods To Convert Access To Word Document

-In the following method we are going to use the Export – RTF File Wizard for exporting Access objects to Word .
-When we use Export – RTF File Wizard MS Access makes one copy of Access object’s data in MS Word (*.rtf) i.e in Rich Text Format file.
+In the following method, we are going to use the Export – RTF File Wizard for exporting Access objects to Word.
+When we use Export – RTF File Wizard MS Access makes one copy of Access object’s data in MS Word (*.rtf) i.e in the Rich Text Format file.

-When any user exports the Access report, the Wizard exports Access report layouts and its data and keep it in the word document.
+When any user exports the Access report, the Wizard exports Access report layouts and its data and keeps it in the word document.
 The wizard takes complete care of not making any changes in the formatting pattern.
-It will present you with exported word document which resembles exactly same as the Access report.
+It will present you with an exported word document that resembles exactly the same as the Access report.

 Method 1: Export Access data to a Word document

-- Make selection for the Access Report that you want to export into the Word document.
+- Make a selection for the Access Report that you want to export into the Word document.

 - After then get into the Export Group.
 Tap to the More option.

-- From the drop down list of more option choose Word .
+- From the drop-down list of more options choose Word.

 - Now you will see on your screen a Window of Export – RTF File appears opens up.

 - Hit the browse option to assign the location where you want to store your word document.